adoptium/temurin-build/tooling/reproducible/ReproducibleBuilds.md

 ##### Cygwin treacherousness

 - It is extremely difficult (maybe impossible) to invoke `vcvarsall.bat+cl` in cygwin directly
-- thus it is recommended to launch this via `cmd -c` or better by executable .bat file:
+- Thus, it is recommended to launch this via `cmd -c` or preferably by an executable `.bat` file such as:

 ```bash
  pushd "$MSVSC/BUILD/TOOLS"